Exabyte-io/documentation/docs/other/faq.md

 ## Can I run a simulation workflow on a thousand CPU in a couple of clicks?

 Yes, you can.
-Although we are still in private beta, we have already scaled far beyon 1k CPU.
+Although we are still in private beta, we have already scaled far beyond 1k CPU.